I have the (sometimes confusing) privilege of working on two very different books at the moment.

 Only the truly devoted manage to swim every day at Whitstable, because the sea’s only deep enough at high tide.
 So when Deb (ageing bikini, sunglasses) and Maisie (black wetsuit, swimming shoes, goggles) keep meeting on Reeves Beach, they strike up an unlikely friendship based on their love of swimming and their recent divorces.

-The Electricity of Every Living Thing is a memoir about the year I walked the South West Coast Path, and discovered I have Asperger Syndrome.
+The Electricity of Every Living Thing is a memoir about the year I walked the South West Coast Path, and discovered I’m autistic.

 It’s my attempt to capture the experience of seeing the world as I do.